Explore the wonders of life Down Under, before you hike and climb your way through New Zealand on this epic gap year program!

 TO NEW ZEALAND

-Having arrived in New Zealand, we head to Paihia where we will visit the Waitangi Treaty Grounds and Waka Taua Canoe in the Bay of Islands.
+Traveling northwards, we head to Paihia where we will visit the Waitangi Treaty Grounds and Waka Taua Canoe in the Bay of Islands.
 Waitangi is one of the most important places in New Zealand's history.
 Often called the ‘Birthplace of our Nation’, Waitangi weaves together the strands and stories of many people, events and places to reveal the rich cultural history of Aotearoa New Zealand.
 Waitangi Treaty Grounds is a place for all New Zealanders and the place where much of New Zealand’s history was shaped through the signing of the Declaration of Independence and the Treaty of Waitangi.
 But you will learn so much more when you visit!

 We will then make our way to the stunning Tawharanui Regional Park for our first conservation volunteer project in New Zealand.
-Tawharanui boasts some of New Zealand’s most beautiful white sandy beaches, rolling pastures, shingled bays, native coastal forest and regenerating wetlands.
+Tawharanui boasts some of New Zealand’s most beautiful white sandy beaches, rolling pastures, shingled bays, native coastal forests and regenerating wetlands.
 The sanctuary is a unique blend of conservation, recreation and sustainable farming within Tawharanui Regional Park.
 Our days here are spent participating in volunteer conservation initiatives working alongside park rangers and a local group of community volunteers, and our nights are spent under the starry night sky as we camp in this beautiful location.

 Our days here are full of adventure and energy as we go mountain biking in the Redwoods, and spend an afternoon rafting down the Kaituna River.
 The Kaituna River is Rotorua rafting’s playground, and home to not just one, but three impressive waterfalls, including the highest rafted waterfall in the world – Tutea Falls at 7m!
 We will also be introduced to Maori culture while visiting Rotorua.
 Māori are tangata whenua, the indigenous people of New Zealand.
 They came here from Polynesia in the 13th century.

-Wellington, New Zealand’s capital city, is vibrant; it’s home to some of the country’s best cafés and nightlife.
+Wellington, New Zealand’s capital city, is vibrant and home to some of the country’s best cafés and nightlife.
 We’ll explore the city at our leisure with options to visit Parliament to learn about New Zealand’s political system, taking the famous Wellington Cable Car or jumping from the Wellington Harbour diving platform.
-We will gain insight into Maori culture through an intimate Maori educational experience at the National Museum, before giving you free time to explore independently and observe the beautiful sites and sounds of the Zealandia Wildlife Sanctuary
+We will gain insight into Māori culture through an intimate Māori educational experience at the National Museum, before giving you free time to explore independently and observe the beautiful sites and sounds of the Zealandia Wildlife Sanctuary.

 Week 8.
 Rock Climbing and Backpacking Expedition in National Park